Atul Sreedharan

-Atul Sreedharan (born 24 May 1966) is an Indian judge who has served in the Madhya Pradesh High Court since March 2025.
-He is also a former judge of the Jammu and Kashmir and Ladakh High Court, serving there from May 2023 to March 2025.
+Atul Sreedharan (born 24 May 1966) is an Indian judge currently serving in Allahabad High Court since November 2025.
+He also served in the Madhya Pradesh High Court and Jammu and Kashmir and Ladakh High Court.

 Early life and career

 Sreedharan was born on 24 May 1966.
 He was a member of the chamber of Senior Advocate Gopal Subramaniam in Delhi from 1992 to 1997.
 From 1997 to December 2000, he practised independently in Delhi.
 In 2001, he practised in the Indore bench of the Madhya Pradesh High Court.
 He also served on the panel of Madhya Pradesh Housing Board between 2002 and 2012.

 He was appointed as an Additional Judge of the Madhya Pradesh High Court on 7 April 2016 and was confirmed as a Permanent Judge on 17 March 2018.
 Sreedharan was transferred as a judge of Jammu and Kashmir and Ladakh High Court in April 2023 on his request, due to his daughter practising law at the Madhya Pradesh High Court.
 He was repatriated to Madhya Pradesh High Court in March 2025.
+He was transferred as Judge of Allahabad High Court and took oath of office on 11 November 2025.

+He was superseded by justice S. A. Dharmadhikari, junior to him, for elevation to the post of chief justice of high court when supreme court collegium recommended elevation dharmadhikari as chief justice of Madras High Court in February 2026.